Annie Pootoogook: Death

 Annie Pootoogook drowned in the Rideau River in Ottawa on September 19, 2016, in what police declared as a suspicious death.
 Her body was a short walk from the shelter she had been staying in at the time.
 Two autopsies determined her cause of death to have been drowning, though it was never declared if somebody else had intentionally killed her.

-After her death, the lead investigator on the case, Sergeant Chris Hrnchiar posted online comments that were condemned and labelled as racist, commenting that it was likely Pootoogook's death was due to alcoholism or drug abuse because of her ethnicity.
+After her death, Sergeant Chris Hrnchiar posted online comments that were condemned and labelled as racist, commenting that it was likely Pootoogook's death was due to alcoholism or drug abuse because of her ethnicity.
 He preemptively declared "it's not a murder case" on social media.
 An investigation into Hrnchiar's conduct was undertaken as a result.
 In November 2016, Hrnchiar pleaded guilty to two counts of discreditable conduct under the Police Services Act, and for making comments on an open investigation.

 Annie Pootoogook's body was sent back to Cape Dorset where a funeral was held in her home village.
 The service was performed entirely in her native language of Inuktitut.
 Pootoogook's youngest daughter was able to go the funeral and this was the first time she met her extended Inuit family.